Constraints on long-lived di-baryons and di-baryonic dark matter: Landscape of S phenomenology

 \item As long as $m_S < 2 m_\Lambda = 2231.4$ MeV, strong-interaction transitions $\Lambda\Lambda \to SX$ are allowed.
 These transitions can be constrained by observations of double-$\Lambda$ hypernuclei~\cite{hyper1991,hyper2010,hyper20011,hyper20012,FarrarZaharijas} and by their impact on the cooling of supernovae~\cite{McDermott18}.

 \end{enumerate} Generically, the rate of all of the processes above are proportional to $\gt^2$, since they either require the $S$ to disintegrate to or be produced from two baryons.

 Observational constraints on $\gt$, which are the main results of our paper, are summarized in figure~\ref{fig:exclusion}.
 Here we briefly describe the figure, postponing the in-depth derivations to sections~\ref{sec:nuclei}--\ref{sec:BBG}.
-The two gray bands in figure~\ref{fig:exclusion} are representative theoretical predictions for $\gt$, reviewed in Sec.~\ref{sec:BBG}.
-The cyan line follows from our analysis of the deuteron decay $D\to Se\nu$, using data from the SNO experiment (Sec.~\ref{sec:nuclei}).
+The cyan line in figure~\ref{fig:exclusion} follows from our analysis of the deuteron decay $D\to Se\nu$, using data from the SNO experiment (Sec.~\ref{sec:nuclei}).
 This improves significantly on the estimated upper limit based on SuperK sensitivity to oxygen decay~\cite{FarrarZaharijas}, shown by the orange line.
 The green region is excluded by the observation of hyperon decay products from doubly-strange hypernuclei, thus placing a limit (reviewed in Sec.~\ref{sec:hypernuclei}) on the formation time of $S$~\cite{FarrarZaharijas}.
 The red line is adapted from~\cite{McDermott18} and is the upper limit on $\gt$ required for the observed cooling of SN1987a as discussed in Appendix~\ref{app:SN}.
 Additionally, in Sec.~\ref{sec:Hdibaryon} we recast the H-dibaryon searches from two accelerator experiments, BNL E888 and Belle; the resulting upper limits on $\gt$ are respectively given by the dark red and dark blue lines.
 As noted in the detailed discussions which follow, e.g., Sec.~\ref{sec:deuteron}, some of the bounds depend quite sensitively on the typical momenta of the virtual quarks involved in the process, $p_q$; in figure~\ref{fig:exclusion} $ p_q$ is fixed to 100 MeV.
+The gray band is a representative theoretical prediction for $\gt$ based on the Isgur-Karl model of spatial wavefunctions following~\cite{FarrarZaharijas}, reviewed in Sec.~\ref{sec:BBG}.